untwisted/untwisted/BOOK.md

     server.listen(opt.backlog)
 ~~~

-In the code below it installs the handle 'Server' that spawns the eventS ACCEPT, ACCEPT_ERR.
+In the code below it installs the handle 'Server' that spawns the events ACCEPT, ACCEPT_ERR.
 The ACCEPT one
 means that a new connection has arrived.

 ~~~python